 Under the Brunner Test, the borrower must be able to show that the debt has made it impossible for him or her to support themselves and their families and that the financial situation is not expected to change without the debt being discharged or lifted.

 The Department of Education is taking the comments and data received this year and hopes to re-evaluate this criterion.
 The Department also hopes to change the weights given to each of the three factors and make the discharges more accessible to student loan borrowers who desperately need relief.

 Click here to read more on this story.

 For borrowers who are struggling with student loan debt, relief options are available.
 Many student loan borrowers are unaware that they have rights and repayment options available to them, such as postponement of loan payments, reduction of payments or even a complete discharge of the debt.
+There are ways to file for bankruptcy with student loan debt.
 It is important you contact an experienced Miami bankruptcy attorney who can advise you of all your options.
 As an experienced CPA as well as a proven bankruptcy lawyer, Timothy Kingcade knows how to help clients take full advantage of the bankruptcy laws to protect their assets and get successful results.
-Since 1996 Kingcade Garcia McMaken, P.A. has been helping people from all walks of life build a better tomorrow.
+Since 1996 Kingcade Garcia McMaken has been helping people from all walks of life build a better tomorrow.
 Our attorneys help thousands of people every year take advantage of their rights under bankruptcy protection to restart, rebuild and recover.
 The day you hire our firm, we will contact your creditors to stop the harassment.
 You can also find useful consumer information on the Kingcade Garcia McMaken website at www.miamibankruptcy.com.